andersfibiger/csharper/README.md

 Extension for mocking out constructor dependencies easily by only specifying the unit under test.
 Currently only works with Moq as the mocking tool and only C#.

+Once declared your unit under test in a `*Tests` file, a quick fix will become availabe for mocking out the constructor dependencies.

 ## Features

 Mocking out dependencies for a constructor using quick fix